- Home

 The beautiful thing about minestrone is that it’s delicious throughout the year.
 In summer, you can use light, seasonal veggies like courgettes, green beans, and peas; and in winter you can opt for heartier produce like onions, celery, cabbage, and carrots.

-Minestrone contains a wealth of healthy vegetables, which are perfect for boosting your immune system, and it also contains beans, which are high in fibre and protein.
-Then, pasta is often added to bulk it out – normally small shapes like ditalini, though sometimes rice is used.
+Minestrone contains a wealth of healthy vegetables, which are perfect for boosting your immune system.
+It also contains beans, which are high in fibre and protein.
+Pasta is often added to bulk it out – normally small shapes like ditalini, though sometimes rice is used as well.

-Minestrone is usually vegetarian but the broth can also be made with chicken or vegetable stock, and some recipes add pancetta or bacon.
+Minestrone is usually vegetarian but the broth can also be made with chicken stock, and some recipes add pancetta or bacon too.

 To make classic minestrone soup, why not try this recipe from Cookie + Kate?